GavinMendelGleason/mudbug/README.md

 μDBug
 ======

-The μDBug (pronounced Mud-Bug, an epony of the freshwater crustacean) is a logic database or knowledge store designed with modern considerations.
+The μDBug (pronounced Mud-Bug, an eponym of the freshwater crustacean) is a logic database or knowledge store designed with modern considerations.
 The project builds from ideas first explored in the semantic-web but incorporates past learning from logic programming